Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 ### Accuracy and Results

-With λ set inside its experimental uncertainty (± 0.005 fm, CODATA/PDG), the framework predicts baryon masses to within ± 0.001 MeV—using only geometry.
+With λ set inside its experimental uncertainty (± 0.005 fm, CODATA/PDG), the framework predicts baryon masses to within ± 0.001 MeV using only geometry.

 | Baryon  | Radius λ (fm) | Computed Mass (MeV) |
 |---------|--------------:|---------------------:|